-The following summarizes our non-cancelable minimum payments under contractual obligations and commitments as of December 31, 2014 (in thousands):
+The following summarizes our non-cancelable minimum payments under contractual obligations and commitments as of December 31, 2015 (in thousands):

-Less Than 1 Year 1 to 3 Years 3 to 5 Years More Than 5 Years Total Lease commitments \$ 4,284 \$ 8,475 \$ 7,886 \$ \$ 20,645
+I Less Than 1 Year 1 to 3 Years 3 to 5 Years Total Lease commitments \$ 4,284 \$ 8,479 \$ 3,613 \$ 16,376

 We lease office facilities under non-cancelable operating leases that expire at various dates through 2019.
 Our facility leases generally require us to pay operating costs, including property taxes, insurance and maintenance.
+We also acquired certain non-cancelable lease obligations through our acquisition of Inventus that we expect to be material and are not included in the table above.

 In March 2012, we entered into an amended lease agreement related to our San Francisco, California office space.
 The amendment, which took effect on May 1, 2013, increased the rentable space to approximately 67,000 total square feet and extended the term through October 2019.
 The monthly base rent payments pursuant to this lease are approximately \$0.3 million per month, increasing to approximately \$0.4 million per month.
-As of December 31, 2014, the total future minimum payments required under non-cancelable operating leases is \$20.6 million, which is included in the table above.
-In October 2013, the Company entered into an agreement to sublease a portion of its San Francisco, California office space.
+As of December 31, 2015, the total future minimum payments required under non-cancelable operating leases is \$16.4 million, which is included in the table above.
+In October 2013, we entered into an agreement to sublease a portion of its San Francisco, California office space.
 This sublease took effect on February 1, 2014 for a 36-month term through January 2017.

-As of December 31, 2014, we had gross unrecognized tax benefits of \$4.0 million, which includes interest and penalties of \$0.7 million, classified as non-current liabilities.
+As of December 31, 2015, we had gross unrecognized tax benefits of \$6.4 million, which includes interest and penalties of \$1.1 million classified as non-current liabilities.
 At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years in connection with the tax liabilities; therefore, such amounts are not included in the above contractual obligations table.